kiranraathod/taskflow-memory-server/README.md

 LOG_LEVEL=info
 ```

-## Using with FastMCP-compatible clients
+## Using with MCP-compatible clients

-TaskFlow Memory Server can be used with clients that support the FastMCP protocol.
+TaskFlow Memory Server can be used with clients that support the Model Context Protocol (MCP).
 Configure your client to connect to the server and use the provided tools for interacting with the Memory Bank and managing tasks.

 Example workflow:
 ```